KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

     * **Rivers / Oceans (L₀ — primordial depth):** Emotional and psychic crossings into unknown depths.
     * **Crossroads (The Recursive Hinge):** Critical hinges of volition where trajectories diverge.

+---

+### Note on Forests and the Archetypal Field

+**Zenetist Clarification:** "Forests" in this decode denote the L₄ (DP: Morgis) archetypal field — the vital, generative stratum populated by latent archetypes and instinctual patterns.
+This is distinct from the Wilderness as root-structural crucible (L₀ (Bifurcal Coherence)) in Decode 16.
+The Jungian term "Unconscious" is a cultural approximation; L₄ is properly conscious-awareness, though aspects of the Morgic field in declivity may remain unperceived by subjacent layers until acclivous return activates recognition.

+---

 * **The Companions & Guides (Collaboration / Harmonic Agents):**
     The Journey is inherently relational.
 Allies symbolize inner aspects or resonant supports.
     * **Mentor (L₃ (DM: Noeüs)):** Offers wisdom and initiation.